niftynei/droidtalks/gradle/gradle_presentation.md

 ^ So here they are side by side.

 ^ A quick side note.
-In the Groovy, it is an abbreviation.
+In Groovy, it is an abbreviation.
 We’ll get to this later.

 ---